 Since ancient times, human beings have formed various levels of groups and communities, such as families, villages, and countries, through their connections.
 In pre-modern societies, people worked and produced self-sufficient lives based on family and community ties, i.e., blood and land relations.
 However, with the establishment of nation-states and the Industrial Revolution, modern society was born.
 Individuals became independent of blood and land relations to a certain extent since their labor power became a tradable asset and developed human rights ideology.
 At the same time, however, the bonds that had protected individuals as a group became weaker.
 Many things were left to the individual's choices, resulting in the individual being left to his or her responsibility.

 Today's Japan is facing a variety of changes in its social structure, including reducing household sizes due to the declining birthrate, aging population, and nuclear families; the spread of urban lifestyles; the advancement of economic globalization; and an increase in the number of non-regular workers due to low economic growth.
 Social groups such as families, workplaces, communities and schools no longer function the way they used to, which can further isolate individuals.
 Social isolation and loneliness are becoming more and more apparent as social issues against the background of these changes in social structure.
 As man is a social animal, it is difficult for humans to live adaptively without stable relationships with others.
 Social isolation and loneliness can directly or indirectly affect a person's ability to adapt to society, worsen their physical and mental health, and cause serious consequences such as death by isolation or suicide.
 In a society where many people are isolated and pay little attention to each other, social norms are weakened, leading to an increase in deviant behavior.
 Mutual indifference can also increase the risk of criminal victimization.

-In addition, after 2020, the global COVID-19 pandemic has made it necessary to ensure physical distance between individuals in various settings such as homes, schools, workplaces, and public facilities.
+The global COVID-19 pandemic that began in 2020 required individuals to maintain physical distancing measures in various settings such as homes, schools, workplaces, and public facilities.
 It is noteworthy that people who are not considered to be at high risk for social isolation and loneliness may become socially isolated and lonely due to the influence of COVID-19.
-For example, a new student enrolled in a university may become mentally unstable and think about taking a leave of absence or leaving the university because he or she had to continue taking online classes at home, and therefore could not have a sense of belonging to the university, meet with friends, or ask their advice.
+For example, there have been cases where new students who were forced to continue taking online classes from home experienced a lack of connection to the university.
+Unable to meet with friends or seek support, this isolation contributed to feelings of mental instability, leading to thoughts of taking a leave of absence or withdrawing from the university in some instances.
 Even people who seem to be leading everyday lives, such as mothers raising children or retirees who are less connected to their communities, may lose their social ties for some reason and fall into social isolation and loneliness.